ace19-dev/2018-Data-Science-Bowl/README.md

 ## Idea
 - Augumentation (by using elastice depormation) (ing)
 - modify hyper-parameter
-- using ensemble
+- using ensemble (hong) /
-- Change network to Dilated U-net
+- Change network to Dilated U-net (sungil)
 - check image and label file